 Campus Assessment Network

 The Campus Assessment Network, established in July 2006, is a group of individuals across campus involved in assessment as part of their professional role at NIU.
-Included in this group is the director of assessment services, director of assessment and training for student affairs, assessment coordinator for teacher certification, several assessment coordinators for individual colleges, associate deans for several colleges, and other interested parties.
+Included in this group is the associate vice provost for outcomes assessment, associate director of the office of assessment services, the assistant to the vice president for assessment and enrollment analysis, the associate director for educator licensure and preparation, assessment coordinators for individual colleges, associate deans for colleges, and other interested parties.
 The Campus Assessment Network was established for the purpose of bringing together assessment professionals and other interested parties across NIU to better enable these individuals to:

-- Share information and assessment tools with one another to increase effectiveness in our assessment practices.
+- share information and assessment tools with one another to increase effectiveness in our assessment practices; and

-Members of the network meet five times a year and discuss a variety of assessment topics such as technology assessments, web-based portfolio systems, design of standardized exit surveys for students, and the importance of building a culture of assessment.
+Members of the network meet periodically throughout the year to discuss a variety of timely assessment topics such as the use of technology in assessment, eportfolio systems, assessment in co-curricular areas, and the importance of building a culture of assessment.

 Contact the Office of Assessment Services at 753-8659 or email@example.com for further details.

 In Spring 2010, two additional meetings were held: (1) a general discussion of research and assessment and (2) a more structured discussion of research opportunities in assessment led by the director of the Office of Sponsored Projects.
-As the group moves forward, it is exspected that a variety of assessment collaborations, publications, presentations, and other activites will ensue.
-Follow-up on the outcomes of the book group was assessed in Fall 2010.
+As the group moved forward, a variety of assessment collaborations, publications, presentations, and other activities ensued.

 Selected outcomes from this endeavor can be referenced on the Assessment Scholarship page.